Surface Profile Explorer

 When we measure the profile of a rough surface we want to know which number best describes that roughness.
 It is a little-known fact that most surfaces need at least TWO numbers to describe them.
 One is related to amplitude, the other to frequency.

 But which amplitude measure, which frequency measure and what are all the other numbers?
 Just start to play with the app and answers will quickly appear.
 Just click on the type of surface that interests you and enter a YMax value for the sort of peak height you expect and you're off to a good start.
+Each parameter has a tooltip and an internal clickable link so you can find out what it is.

 Surface Profile Explorer